-Fed's Powell: Outlook 'favorable,' steps to address money market volatility coming 'soon'
+Fed's Powell: Outlook 'favorable', steps to address money market volatility coming 'soon'

-DENVER (Reuters) - Federal Reserve chairman Jerome Powell on Tuesday flagged openness to further rate cuts amid global economic risks, and said the time to allow the Fed’s asset holdings to begin to expand again “is now upon us” in order to ensure money markets function smoothly.
+DENVER (Reuters) - U.S. Federal Reserve chairman Jerome Powell on Tuesday flagged openness to further rate cuts amid global economic risks, and said the time to allow the Fed’s asset holdings to begin to expand again “is now upon us” in order to ensure money markets function smoothly.

+Powell, while not committing to further rate cuts, noted recent data revisions showed less job growth in the year to March than previously estimated, turning a “booming” market into one of moderate growth.
+Other recent economic data, including a possible contraction in manufacturing, add to the sense of a slowing economy.

+“It seems that Powell is trying to, in a soft way, demonstrate to the market that the Fed continues to be aware of the downside risks and is actively willing to support the economic expansion as needed,” said Jason Ware, chief investment officer at Albion Financial Group in Salt Lake City, Utah.

 Recent volatility in U.S. short-term funding markets raised concern that the Fed had allowed its balance sheet to become too small, leaving banks with an inadequate supply of reserves to manage occasional periods of high demand.